-In 1890 the people of Port Townsend hoped it would be the New York of the west coast.
-It was already an ideal port and had a vibrant waterfront.
-In 1890 Port Townsend was the very first port on the Strait of Juan de Fuca.
+In 1890, the people of Port Townsend hoped it would be the New York of the West Coast.
+It was already an ideal port with a vibrant waterfront.
+In 1890, Port Townsend was the first port on the Strait of Juan de Fuca.
 The Strait of Juan de Fuca was easy to navigate, even by sailing ships, and led directly to the Pacific Ocean.
-The port was open to deep water yet it was protected from the open sea because it was facing east.
+The port was open to deep water, yet it was protected from the open sea because it faced east.

 The Port

-Water Street is the main road downtown in Port Townsend and is home to the commercial area.
-They had the U.S. Customs Headquarters for the Washington Territory and a very productive fishing fleet.
-Nearby was an unlimited forest which was an ideal export product.
+Water Street is the central road downtown in Port Townsend and is home to the commercial area.
+They had the U.S. Customs Headquarters for the Washington Territory and a productive fishing fleet.
+Nearby was an unlimited forest, which was an ideal export product.

 Our Route

-If you want to drive to Port Townsend from the south it is a long way starting in Tacoma or Olympia.
-We arrived from the north after driving down from Whidbey Island on then crossing the channel on a Washington State Ferry.
+If you want to drive to Port Townsend from the south, it is a long way, starting in Tacoma or Olympia.
+We arrived from the north after moving down from Whidbey Island and crossing the channel on a Washington State Ferry.
 Here is a link to the tale about our crossing.
 Our RV Floats

 Fort Townsend